LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 treat shuttled into the reagent slot has no flavor to give and would sit there blocking the one input that can refill the charge.

+**THE DETOUR YIELDS TO A FORCED BURN, 2026-09-14.** A blank in the input is normally flavored rather than burned and that is the right default by a wide margin, but the button says Burn now: a player who selects a stack of blanks and presses it has asked for the furnace, not for the thing the machine would rather do.
+Forcing a blank is a thousand-to-one loss and they are allowed to take it.
+Unforced behaviour is unchanged -- `forced` is nil on every tick nobody pressed anything.
+See `arch.upcycler.forcedburn`.

 **TAKE FIRST, PLACE SECOND, PUT BACK ON REFUSAL.** Placing first and failing to take is a free treat; taking first and failing to place goes back to the input slot, merging with the remainder.
 Only one of those is recoverable.